-Table 4 shows that the models with a higher number of covariates retained covariates (Table 3) have better predictive performances.
+Table 4 shows that the models with a higher number of covariates have better predictive performances.
 However, these models are also the models with the largest number of observations (Table 2).
-The considered soil properties are also different.
-Therefore, no general conclusion can be drawn from this observation.

 Table 5 shows the MEC for mean predictions by depth interval.
 Performances decreased with depth, in line with many other DSM studies (Keskin and Grunwald, 2018).
-This pattern can be explained in part by the reduced number of observations for deeper layers, but also by mainly by weakened relationships between environmental layers and soil properties of the deeper horizonslayers.
+This pattern can be explained in part by the reduced number of observations for deeper layers, but also by weakened relationships between environmental layers and soil properties of the deeper horizons.

 In this study, the vertical dimension of soil variability was only taken into account by using the depth of the observation as a covariate.
-Recent publications (Ma et al., 2021; Nauman and Duniway, 2019) indicate that such approach can be too simplistic or lead to problems with consistency over the predicted depth sequence.
-This may be true for local datasets where the short-range spatial variability is of a similar magnitude as the vertical variability.
-Further research is necessary to assess the effects of using depth as a covariate on global datasets and models.
 Alternatives such as 3D smoothers (Poggio and Gimona, 2017b) or geostatistical models exploiting 3D spatial auto-correlation are worth exploring in further studies.